norgeous/comfyui-chunker/README.md

 # comfyui-chunker

-Create longer Wan VACE videos by automatically taking the last few frames of the last generated video and feeding it into the first few frames of the next generation.
+Create longer Wan videos by automatically taking the last few frames of the last generated video and feeding it into the first few frames of the next generation.

+- RAM: Chunker saves previous generation in an mp4 file, this means less ram is used
+-

 ![image](./workflows/chunker-wan21vace-t2v.png)
 [workflow](./workflows/chunker-wan21vace-t2v.json)